JosephPrichard/green/README.md

-# Naga
+# Orchid
-A compiled, expression based language inspired by Python.
+A compiled, expression based language inspired by Ruby and C.

 Work in progress!